hirememorey/yesand-music/FEATURES.md

 ---

-## Real-Time Ardour Enhancement (NEW)
+## Real-Time Ardour Enhancement with Auto-Import (NEW)

-**Live LLM-Powered Track Enhancement with Real-Time Project Context**
+**Live LLM-Powered Track Enhancement with Automatic MIDI Import**

 ### What It Is
 Real-Time Ardour Enhancement provides live LLM-powered track enhancement that monitors your Ardour project in real-time via OSC and provides intelligent musical suggestions based on the complete project context.
-It's like having an AI musical producer that understands your entire project and can enhance any track with contextually appropriate suggestions.
+The system automatically imports generated MIDI patterns to Ardour using Lua scripting, eliminating manual import steps.
+It's like having an AI musical producer that understands your entire project and can enhance any track with contextually appropriate suggestions that appear instantly in your DAW.

 ### Key Features
 - **Real-Time Project Monitoring**: Live monitoring of Ardour project state via OSC
 - **Context-Aware Intelligence**: Full project context for intelligent enhancements
 - **LLM-Powered Enhancement**: OpenAI GPT models for musical analysis and generation
+- **Automatic Import**: Seamless MIDI import to Ardour using Lua scripting
+- **Intelligent Track Management**: Automatically creates appropriate tracks
 - **Multiple Enhancement Types**: Bass, drums, melody, harmony, and general enhancements
 - **Seamless Integration**: Direct Ardour integration without file exports
 - **Interactive CLI**: User-friendly interface for real-time enhancement